 Sunset On The Stairs At The Rhine

-In case you need a break or more food, grab a pizza at one of the many and popular „Mini Pizzas, “small corner shops spread all over the Düsseldorf´s old town, where you only get pizza and maybe a beer or a soda!
+If you need a break or more food, grab a pizza at one of the many and famous “Mini Pizzas, “small corner shops spread all over the Düsseldorf’s old town, where you only get pizza and maybe a beer or a soda!
 Also, popular around midnight when your body needs something proper after all that drinking and bars hopping!

 Take away beer and other drinks; you can get at the so-called “Büdchen. “

-When you have everything, your pizza, another beer or soda, sit down at the Rhine Stairs neer the Schloßturm (Castletower) and watch the sunset behind the houses of Oberkassel on the other side of the Rhine!
+When you have everything, your pizza, another beer, or soda, sit down at the Rhine Stairs near the Schloßturm (Castletower) and watch the sunset behind the houses of Oberkassel on the other side of the Rhine!
 A unique way of closing day 1 of your weekend in Düsseldorf!